Attachment 1 5 863x1151

 Join us for Worship

-9am Online only service and 10am in-person and Online
+9am Online-only service and 10am in-person and Online

-Our Mission: We are to be a church where people know, experience and share Christ.
+Our Mission: We are to be a church where people know,

-Lent begins February 18
+Lent began February 18

 Daily Lenten meditations can be found HERE